 As part of our commitment the Company launched our Inclusion, Diversity, Equity Alliance ("Team IDEA") in 2020, an employee-led council with executive sponsorship that is focused on strengthening company-wide engagement on diversity, equity and inclusion, providing learning opportunities for our employees, and helping to identify areas for improvement and monitor progress against these initiatives.
-In 2021, Team IDEA executed on three initiatives: engaged employees through a series of monthly Diversity, Equity and Inclusion ("DEI") awareness topics with unique activities to promote a comprehensive employee learning experience, launched a DEI Employee Survey, and deployed policy updates that provide a greater sense of inclusiveness.
+In 2022, Team IDEA conducted over 20 employee engagement events and deployed several Company policy updates that extend greater benefit with inclusiveness, care, and compassion at the forefront.

 Now, more than ever, we are committed to listening with open hearts and leading with empathy - toward each other, toward our customers and toward our healthcare communities.
-We continue to invite our people leaders, board, clients, and community leaders, along with our chief people officer, to advise us along this journey.
+We continue to invite our leaders, board, clients, and community leaders, along with our chief people officer, to advise us along this journey.
+In 2022, we launched an employee volunteer program that constructs a direct bridge between employees and the community and encourages employees to put their interests, skill sets, and time to use in solving community challenges.